genexuslabs/build-genexus-reusable-workflow/README.md

 To use the run-beta-bot workflow, look at the instructions defined in the template workflow [templates/call-beta-bot.yml](templates/call-beta-bot.yml).

-### commit-to-git
+### update-genexus-dep-version

-The [commit-to-git](.github/workflows/commit-to-git.yml) workflow is used to update the version of a component in the GeneXus source code repository.
+The [update-genexus-dep-version](.github/workflows/update-genexus-dep-version.yml) workflow is used to update the version of a component in the GeneXus source code repository.
 This workflow automates the process of synchronizing the component version across multiple projects, ensuring consistency and reducing the chance of errors.

-To use the commit-to-git workflow, follow the instructions provided in the [templates/call-commit-to-git.yml](templates/call-commit-to-git.yml).
+To use the update-genexus-dep-version workflow, follow the instructions provided in the [templates/call-update-genexus-dep-version.yml](templates/call-update-genexus-dep-version.yml).

 ## Contributing